CorporateRewards/docs-myrewards/source/index.html.md

 That is to say that you can only retrieve transactions for users of your MyRewards Programme.

+The remote_transaction_id is documented in the POST endpoint for creating transactions, this value is optional, therefore can be `null`

 ``` http
 GET /api/v2/users/123/transactions HTTP/1.1
 Authorization: Token token=xxx